 You can view a copy of our Referral Pathway

 Portsmouth Domestic Violence and Abuse Strategy 2017-2020

 You can view a copy of the Portsmouth Domestic Violence and Abuse Strategy Dec 2017

 Safe Lives information for practitioners

 CAADA now known as Safe Lives provides practical help to support professionals and organisations working with those experiencing domestic abuse.
 They have developed lots of resources for practitioners which can be found on their website.

 SDAS – Southern Domestic Abuse Service

-DAPP – Domestic Abuse Perpetrator & Prevention service (provided by Up2U)
+DAPP – Domestic Abuse Perpetrator & Programme service (provided by Up2U)